Oso00Luffy/Oso00Luffy/README.md

 ### Cybersecurity Specialist
 With my background in cybersecurity, I can provide comprehensive analysis, system hardening, and vulnerability assessments to ensure secure environments for projects and applications.

-### Digital Marketer
-I also focus on SEO and content optimization for enhancing web traffic and online presence.

 🔧 **I’m currently working on:**
 - Deploying full-stack applications, enhancing SEO for websites, and working on game development.